 so that $(S\Gamma)(P)$ has the necessary universal property.
 It follows from the definition of $\Gamma$ that the composite $\Gamma(\Lambda)\rightarrow S\Gamma(\Lambda)\rightarrow\Lambda$ factors uniquely through $\Gamma\subset\Lambda$, so $S\Gamma(\Lambda)\rightarrow\Lambda$ factors uniquely through $S\Gamma\rightarrow\Lambda$.
 So $S\Gamma\rightarrow\Lambda$ has the necessary universality property to be the counit of the adjunction, giving $S\Gamma\cong S\Gamma(\Lambda)$, from which it follows that $\Gamma\cong\Gamma(\Lambda)$. \end{proof}

-From here on, we will always assume that our plethories are good when we speak of their associated cobialgebroids, as this will be the case for the examples we are interested in.
-In fact, all of our examples will be \textit{very good}: the inclusion $\Gamma\rightarrow\Lambda$ will be levelwise additively split.
-This ensures that the goodness property of $\Lambda$ is preserved under various operations, such as base change.
+From here on, we will always assume that our plethories have well-behaved additive operations when we speak of their associated cobialgebroids, as this will be the case for the examples we are interested in.
+In fact, all of our examples will have very well-behaved additive operations, in the sense that $\Gamma\rightarrow\Lambda$ will be levelwise additively split.
+This ensures that the well-behaved nature of $\Lambda$ is preserved under various operations, such as base change.

 \begin{rmk} Let $\Lambda$ be a $\calP$-plethory and $B\in\Ring_\Lambda^\heart$.
 In particular, $B\in\CRing_\calP^\heart$, so there is a category $\LMod_B^\heart$ of left $B$-modules.
 The forgetful functor $B/\Ring_\Lambda^\heart\rightarrow B/\CRing_\calP^\heart$ is plethystic, so realizing $B/\Ring_\Lambda^\heart$ as the category of rings for a $B$-plethory $B\otimes\Lambda$.
 The monadic structure is as given by \cref{ex:slicedist}.
 There is a diagram